nus-cs2103-AY2324S1/tp/docs/UserGuide.md

     ![Add-Fail](images/add-command-failure.png)
 <br>

-An example of trying to add a applicant with the same name as an existing applicant:
+An example of trying to add an applicant with the same name as an existing applicant:
 1. Enter the command `add n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 t/dept finance` (**Same name as existing applicant**)
 2. This is the result of the failed `add` command: